elenderg/PAL-1000/instruções de compilação.md

 `The routines are some routines.`

 33. Almost there.
-Up to the "S"s.
+Up to the "_S"s.
 Let's not forget the source code!
 Put these back in:

 `A source file is a thing with a path and a buffer.`